AI Agents - Architecture & Data Handling

 Important:

-- Observability Agents don't collect new data—they use what's already gathered for core observability
+- AI Agents don't collect new data—they use what's already gathered for core observability

 - Data samples only collected when data sampling is enabled